 Toadstool Leather Coral (Sarcophyton sp.) is a very popular gem.
 It has an uncanny silky, single stalk with a flared, smooth top that can be folded or funnel-shaped.

 The Leather Coral are a unique soft coral.
-They are some of sought after and the most attractive corals found in the world's oceans today.
-They tend to be soft and very flexible, but they also have a "leathery" feel to them.
 A type of soft coral in the family Alcyoniidae, they come in rich assortment of colors and shapes, the hardiest and most readily available for the aquarium are corals in the Octocorallia, Order Alcyonacea, Suborder Alcyoniina Sarcophyton, Lobophytum, Sinularia, and Cladiella genera.
-They come in all sorts of attractive shapes and can be quite dynamic in the reef aquarium.
 These breed of soft corals can adjust their form by expanding and deflating their body or extending and retracting their tentacles.

 Like all octocorals, leather corals have eight tentacles and eight mesentaries on their polyps.
 They lack the skeletons of the stony corals, but leather corals do have sclerites, small calcite pieces located throughout their bodies.

-With their colorful and rich palette, the Leather Corals take many exotic forms and can be quite enthralling.
-Soft corals in general tend to cover all colors of the rainbow, but are predominantly rust, red, orange, yellow, purple and olive.
+With their rich and colorful palette, the Leather Corals take many exotic forms and can be quite enthralling.
+Soft corals in general tend to cover all colors of the rainbow, but are predominantly rust, red, orange, yellow, olive and purple.

-Leather Corals are primarily colonial sessile animals, meaning they are anchored steadfastly to the substrate, and from there they can erect either be or encrusting.
-They can have either a leather-like or fleshy texture and include some of the most vibrantly colored corals.
+Leather Corals are primarily colonial sessile animals, meaning they are anchored steadfastly to the substrate, and from there they can be either erect or encrusting.
+They can have either a fleshy or leather-like texture and include some of the most vibrantly colored corals.
 These corals have many colorful hues, but are predominantly yellow, orange, red, rust, olive, and purple.
-They tend to have a more leathery feel, while other Soft Corals tend have more of a slimy and/or sticky feel to them.
+They tend to have a more leathery feel, while other Soft Corals tend have more of a sticky and/or slimy feel to them.

 Generally speaking, leather corals are a soft skinned coral with visible polyps all over their skin.
 A Leather Coral can look one way in a aquarium and then (over time) look very different when placed in another tank.